keithlegg/micro_cnc_controller/README.md

 This is a mock up both in python and C. It translates a 3D vector into a series of pulses in X,Y,Z.
-Those pulses then are sent to a parallel port, or PCI parallel insteface.
+Those pulses then are sent to a parallel port, or PCI parallel interface.

 The bits on the port correspond to the CNC4PC breakout board that I enojoy using because its rleatively cheap and works well.